RamasubramaniN/WorkProfile-mvp/README.md

 --------------
 We build separate versions of APIs for Mobile & Web.
 This is because we may not require complete response for Mobile (bandwidth constraint) but Web will require all data.

-Here, Linkedin app can have multple versions.
+Here, Linkedin app can have multiple versions.

 1. Mobile Version - Displays firstname, lastname, email & jobHistory.